Aliezan/Aliezan/README.md

 # Welcome to My GitHub Profile! 👋

-#### I'm Muhammad Alieza Nuriman, a recent graduate student passionate in Fullstack Web Development mainly in JavaScript and Go. 🪄
+#### I'm Muhammad Alieza Nuriman, a recent graduate student passionate in Fullstack Web Development mainly in JavaScript, PHP and Go. 🪄

 ##### **Actively seeking for opportunities to collaborate and work on a project**
 ---